serenaroseaini/MyMSC/README.md

 Introduction:

 The MyMSC corpus is made public for research purpose.
-MyMSC contained 53 videos (MP4, 30fps) in Malay language, with 1208 segments.
+MyMSC is a collection of 53 opinionated videos in Malay language, with 1208 segments.
+The videos were from political and social domain.
-The segmentations were done using ELAN 6.2 and manually transcribed via the same tool to extract spoken words.
+The video clips were manually transcribed to extract spoken words.
 Each utterances were saved with its time-frame.
 Audio segments have been extracted on both formats, MP3 and .WAV.

 Annotation is performed at two levels, multimodal level and text level.
-It is hope that the corpus can benefit SA in text analysis and Multimodal analysis.
+It is hope that the corpus will benefit research in textual sentiment analysis(SA) and multimodal sentiment analysis(MSA).
-For annotation files, please contact fariza.fauzi@UKM.edu.my or p105968@siswa.ukm.edu.my or at serenaroseaini@gmail.com
+For annotation files, please contact fariza.fauzi@UKM.edu.my or p105968@siswa.ukm.edu.my or at serenaroseaini@gmail.com.

 Disclaimer: